-- Turn off the Geometry, Utilities and Attributes layers in D Treeview. - Press the Resize button to turn off automatic resizing of the model. - Double-click the View Properties control object in the D Treeview.
+- Turn off the Geometry, Utilities and Attributes layers in D Treeview. - Press the Resize button it to turn off automatic resizing of the model. - Double-click the View Properties control object in the D Treeview.
 Select the View tab and ensure the check box Show only activated elements is ticked.
 Press Close to apply changes and return to the model. - With no features selected, click the right-hand mouse button in a blank part of the Graphics window and select the Diagrams option.
 On the dialog, select Force/Moment contour results from the entity drop down list and component Mz. - Select the Diagram Display tab and ensure Label values and Peaks only are ticked.
 Press the Label font... button to set the diagram font as Arial, Bold, size 14.
 Press OK to return. - With no features selected, click the right-hand mouse button in a blank part of the Graphics window and select the Values option.
 On the dialog, select Displacement results from the entity drop down list and component RSLT. - Select the Values Display tab and select the Deform option to plot values on the deformed mesh.
 Choose the decimal places options and set this to 1.
-Press OK to finish. - Select the Scale tab select Use a local scale and Specify magnitude with a value of 10mm.
-Click OK to display the diagrams layer.
+Press OK to finish.